openplans/hatch/README.md

 3. Fill in all of the required fields, especially the Twitter app settings.
 Remember, you can find them with your application settings at [https://dev.twitter.com/](https://dev.twitter.com/).
 Note that you can change any of these settings later.
 4. Click on the Add link in the Categories section.
 5. Fill in all of the fields.
 A category describes the prompt you will give your users when they visit the site.
 Hatch supports multiple categories, but only one at a time.

+#### Restart your server

-6. Log out, restart your server (`heroku restart`), and then visit your app at `http://[myappname].herokuapp.com`.
+Log out, restart your server (`heroku restart`), and then visit your app at `http://[myappname].herokuapp.com`.
 Things should be setup correctly if you can login with your Twitter account and submit an idea.

+#### Keep the user information fresh

+On your Heroku dashboard, click the Heroku Scheduler addon.
+Add the following scheduled task (job):

+    src/manage.py refreshusers

+Schedule it to run with a frequency of every 10 minutes.

 #### Hatch a conversation